marcguery/varif/README.md

 # Output

-Variants passing the filters will be sent to the standard output by default or to a VCF file if the option `--filtered-vcf` is set.
-Additionally, a CSV file containing each individual variant (variants from the same chromosome location are separated) is generated if the option `--filtered-csv` is set.
+Variants passing the filters will be stored in a CSV file (variants from the same chromosome location are separated) generated with the name (without extension) set by the option `--out-filename`.
+If the option `--output-vcf` is set, the corresponding filtered variants from the VCF file will be saved as well.
+Each combination of  groups compared will lead to a unique CSV (and VCF) file (see [Sample groups](#groups)).

 ## CSV content